BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ![](Project2_RMD_files/figure-html/unweighted human health plot-1.png)<!-- -->

 We see that the event which causes the most injuries by far is Tornado (the original event type which the NOAA began tracking in 1950).
 Next is Excessive Heat, a perennially overlooked source of human misery, suffering and death, followed by Strong Wind, Flood, and Lightning.
-Of particular interest are the next three event types, Heat, Flash Flood and Hurricane, because we notice their bars are almost entirely orange; this is because the graph was "stacked" by placing Injuries on top of the Fatalities bar (which was invariably smaller for all event types in the top 10), and making the Injuries bar transparent.Thus, the red Fatalities bar underneath these event types is almost the same size as the Injuries bar.
+Of particular interest are the next three event types, Heat, Flash Flood and Hurricane, because we notice their bars are almost entirely orange; this is because the graph was "stacked" by placing the Injuries bar on top of the Fatalities bar (which was invariably smaller for all event types in the top $10$), and making the Injuries bar transparent.Thus, the red Fatalities bar underneath these three event types is almost the same size as the Injuries bar.
 In other words, Heat, Flash Flood and Hurricane don't hurt as many people as, say, Strong Wind or Flood, but they kill far more people.

-It hardly seems fair to weight Fatalities and Injuries equally, so we can call a *"Weighted Index of Human Suffering"* by assigning injuries a weight of 1 and Fatalities a higher weight.
-As far as I know, most of the literature on this topic presumes you know the actual nature of the injury, i.e. for the extent of calculating the actuarial payout for an insurance claim,but since the NOAA doesn't track that data, we can assign Fatality a generic weight of 10 a fatality is one order of magnitude more important than an injury.
+It hardly seems fair to weight Fatalities and Injuries equally, so we can create what we might call a *"Weighted Index of Human Suffering"* by assigning injuries a weight of $1$ and Fatalities a higher weight.
+As far as I know, most of the literature on the topic of determining an equivalency ratio between injury and death presumes you know the actual nature of the injury, i.e. for the sake of calculating the actuarial payout for an insurance claim,but since the NOAA doesn't track that data, we can assign Fatality a generic weight of $10$, ensuring that a fatality is considered one order of magnitude more important than an injury.

 Now, if we plot our data again, we see the following: